emilyylin/emilyylin/README.md

 ### Hi there 👋
+My name is emily lin!
+I'm a 2B software engineering student at the University of Waterloo, searching for a Fall 2020 coop opportunity.
+Feel free to email me [here](emilyylin@outlook.com), or connect with me on Linkedin [here](https://www.linkedin.com/in/emilyshuyanlin/).
 <!--
 **emilyylin/emilyylin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.